 Like many natural history works, the artists are often uncredited in the actual text of Edwards’s Botanical Register, so determining the creator of the illustration requires careful examination of signatures on the individual plates, as well as research in reliable secondary sources.
-Interestingly, many of the artists who created a single illustration are named in the text; they often produced this artwork for Lindley who did not have access to the species, but a colleague of his did.
-This colleague sent along the scientific description, as well as the illustration to complement the text.
+However, a notable exception to this lack of crediting exists.
+Many of the artists who created a single illustration are named in the text describing the specimen; these artists often produced this artwork for a colleague of Lindley because Lindley, as well as the illustrators he worked with, did not have access to the species.
+The colleague would send along the scientific description, as well as the illustration to complement the text.

 Seventeen artists are identified in the 19 volumes, and seven of these are women, with Sarah Ann Drake creating the vast majority of SciArt for this entire series.
 She produced an astonishing 1,160 plates of the total 1,407!
 Some of her gorgeous botanical art is included below.